openstack-archive/tripleo-incubator/Deploying.md

 * A machine installed with your OS of choice in your datacentre.

+* Physical machines configured to netboot in preference to local boot.

+* A list of the machines + their IPMI details + mac addresses.

 ### HOWTO

 * Build the images you need (add any local elements you need to the commands)